hamidnaveed/final-project-/README.md

 # final-project-
-this is my final project relevant to my course
+This is my final project relevant to my course powerpoint.word,excel and canva